ScratchLang/ScratchLang/README.md

 ## Variable or List taking a very long time to decompile?
 The variable or list is probably long.
 ## Decompiler is hanging or is outputting random junk
-The decompiler is not complete yet, which means stuff like that will happen.
+The decompiler is not complete yet, which means stuff like that may happen.
+## Decompiler takes a really long time to indent
+Your .ss1 file is probably big.
 # Bugs
 ## V1 Decomp Bugs (This version is no longer being programmed.)
 Loads broadcasts even if there are none.
-(Try decompiling decompilerteset.sb3 which is in the resources folder.)
+(Try decompiling decompilertest.sb3 which is in the resources folder.)
 ## V2 Decomp Bugs
-C-Blocks can't be in other C-Blocks.
-The program forgets about all C-Blocks except the last one decompiled.
+None found yet.

 ![de20ca3a12e96a8b00a2063151b1ad84](https://user-images.githubusercontent.com/78574005/192591165-e642bc95-7625-487d-aeba-c74d8d85eb9d.png)